top of page

 Refereed papers

-Imai, T., & Sakura, M. (In press).
+Imai, T., & Sakura, M. (2024).
 Roles of expressed gratitude and apologies in predicting reciprocal responsiveness.
 The Journal of General Psychology

 Imai, T. (2024).
 Why do we feel close to a person who expresses gratitude?
 Exploring mediating roles of perceived warmth, conscientiousness, and agreeableness.
 Psych Journal, 13(1), 79-89